atul7800/BuyBliss/README.md

 # Hive

-Hive is a social media website created using JavaScript, HTML, CSS and Bootstrap.
+Hive is a social media website developed using JavaScript, HTML, CSS and Bootstrap.